California homeless advocate: 'We're moving way too slowly' - KVIA

 Photos of homeless people in Las Vegas — a city brimming with hotels — temporarily sleeping on rectangles painted on a makeshift parking lot sparked outrage.

 The Trump administration announced $3 billion Thursday for homelessness pandemic efforts.
-California Gov. Gavin Newsom pledged $150 million in homeless aid, including money for hotel rooms.
-The governor is expected to update the public Friday on his administration’s efforts in aiding un-sheltered people.
+California Gov. Gavin Newsom pledged $150 million in homeless aid, including money for hotel rooms, and was expected to announce more steps Friday.

 Mary Kate Bacalao, policy director at Compass Family Services in San Francisco, called the situation “absolutely terrifying.”